 About Fran

 Fran entered the care system as a baby in the late 1970s, following a series of incidents.
-After spending a couple of years in foster care, different placements, she was transracially adopted.
+After spending a couple of years in foster care, she was transracially adopted.

 Growing up, Fran was a compliant child—until, as a teenager, she accidentally discovered that her biological mother, in what became a high-profile case, had gone on to murder her sibling, who had been returned to her care.